in

 How Thick Should a Cutting Board Be?

-Chopping board thicknessThe thickness of your cutting board will depend on what material of cutting board you are looking to buy.
-If you want a lighter rubber board which are thinner, this kind will come in half an inch to an inch thick.
+Chopping board thicknessThe thickness of your cutting board will depend on what material you are looking to buy.
+If you want a lighter rubber board which is thinner, this kind will come in half an inch to an inch thick.

 On the other hand, well-crafted wooden chopping boards are usually 1 and one-fourth to 2 inches thick.
-Professional chefs recommend not going for thickness below 2 inches or 5 centimeters for end-grain cutting boards.
+Professional chefs recommend not going for thicknesses below 2 inches or 5 centimeters for end-grain chopping blocks.

 Charcuterie Board Thickness

 Serving or charcuterie boards are thinner than cutting boards.
-Although a well done and slightly used cutting board could pass as a thicker serving or charcuterie board, it won’t work the other way around, especially if thicker chunks of meat and bones are involved.
+Although a well-done and slightly used chopping block could pass as a thicker serving or charcuterie board, it won’t work the other way around, especially if thicker chunks of meat and bones are involved.

 While chopping boards are generally 1.25 inches or 3 centimeters thick, serving or charcuterie boards are less than an inch, and wider ones are an inch thick.